 3) A more unusual application was to provide baseline data on sperm metabolism for sperm that could serve as propelling carriers in cancer therapy research, aka sperm bots, or even in fertility treatment.
 References: All the papers by Veronika Magdanz //

 4) We have proposed a novel way of examining sperm function by examining sperm metabolism.
 This could easily be applied to human sperm by somebody (not us).
 References: Reinhardt et al. 2015.
 Journal of the Royal Society Interface // Wetzker & Reinhardt 2019.
 Scientific Reports // Guo & Reinhardt 2020.
 Journal of Evolutionary Biology // Turnell & Reinhardt 2020.
 Journal of Gerontology // Massino et al. 2021.
 Microscopy Research and Technique // Turnell & Reinhardt 2022.
 Evolution.

 5) Our work suggests researchers should consider ‘lifestyle effects’ on sperm widely in their laboratory research.
-It includes the development of areas of the effects of ageing of sperm and environmental effects on sperm function and the sperm genome.
+It includes data on the effects of ageing of sperm cells, and environmental effects on sperm function and the sperm genome.
 References: Reinhardt et al. 2015.
 Annual Review of Ecology, Evolution and Systematics // Dobler & Reinhardt 2016.
 Journal of evolutionary biology // Reinhardt & Turnell.
 2019.
 Functional Ecology // Turnell & Reinhardt.
 2019.
 Journal of Gerontology //

 6) Finally, our research contributes to obtaining data on the distribution of animals in Saxony.
 References are here.